Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Study/First Sem/Subjects/Neural Network (NN)/Units/Unit4/Gaussian Kernel.md

 ### Radial Basis Function Kernel (RBF)
 - Also Known as **Gaussian kernel**
 - Most widely used Kernel function
+- Uses the L2 norm (Euclidean distance)
+- Squared distance in the exponent
+- Creates smoother, bell-shaped curves
+- More commonly used in practice
+- Decays faster as you move away from center

 It operates by measuring the **similarity** between *data points* based on their *Euclidean distance* in the input space.
 ##### Gaussian kernel function - formula